 - Students who intend to apply to outside summer intensive programs should check with Mr. la Cour first for his input on the program being considered.

 - Letters of recommendation will only be issued to programs endorsed by the Ohman School of Ballet, and only to students who take unlimited classes regularly.
 Mr. la Cour and the teaching staff reserve the right to withhold any letter of recommendation for any student who has poor attendance, or whose technique is not of the level required.

 - Non-matriculated students may not participate in any Ohman School/New York Dance Theatre productions, lecture/demonstrations, or any events representing the school.

 - The school may close without notice due to emergencies and inclement weather.
 When in doubt, call the office at (631) 462–6266 and listen for the announcement on the answering machine or check the website.
-Generally, if the Commack Public School District is closed due to bad weather, the Ohman School is also closed (although there are exceptions when the roads and parking lot have been cleared by the time our classes start).
+Generally, we will follow the SYJCC building regulations/guidelines in regards to closing due to bad weather (although there are exceptions when the roads and parking lot have been cleared by the time our classes start).